rmanocha/django-crowdsource/README.markdown

 	{% load crowdsource_tags %}

-You now have two templatetags you can call.
+You now have two templatetags you can call to get the form object.
 The first is

 	{% get_crowdsource_entry for obj as csentry_form %}